Cognitive cascades: How to model (and potentially counter) the spread of fake news: Cognitive Cascade Model

-$b_u$ can be a continuous variable with the interval from strong disbelief to strong belief, or it can take on discrete values.
-For simplicity, and also in harmony with frequently used 7-point Likert scales in public opinion surveys (e.g. ~\cite{pewCOVIDConspiracyPlanned,pewCovidNews,pewMediaCovidExaggeration}, and justified by \cite{cox1980optimal}) for the remainder of this paper we choose 7 discrete equally spaced values for belief in $B$ as follows: we represent the strength of the belief in proposition $B$ with elements from the set $B = \{ b\ |\ 0 \leq b \leq 6 \}, b \in \mathbb{Z}$; 0 represents strong disbelief, 1 disbelief, 2 slight disbelief, 3 uncertainty, 4 slight belief, 5 belief, and 6 strong belief.
 Importantly, this representation captures the polarity of the proposition as well: belief strength of the affirmative of $B$ (if $b \geq 4$), and the negation of $B$ (if $b \leq 2)$.
 From here on, we will capture the idea of belief polarity -- belief in or against a proposition $B$ -- by simply saying ``belief strength.''

-We include this cognitive model for an individual agent within a message-passing ABM: At each time step $t$, agents have the chance to receive messages, and to believe and share them with neighbors.
+We include this cognitive model for an individual agent within a message-passing ABM: At each time step $t$, agents have the chance to receive messages, to believe them, and share them with neighbors.
 We will further clarify the role of messages in spreading beliefs below, when we describe our diffusion model.
 But it should be noted upfront that regardless of being passed by a message, or by simple network connection exposure, we can compare beliefs from two agents, $u$ and $v$ the same way.
-We further note that cognitive theory shows evidence that, for beliefs that are core to an individual's identity (such as political or ideological beliefs), exposure to evidence that is too incongruous with an individual's existing belief causes individuals to disregard evidence in an attempt to reduce cognitive dissonance~\cite{festinger1957theory}.
+We further note that cognitive science shows evidence that, for beliefs that are core to an individual's identity (such as political or ideological beliefs), exposure to evidence that is too incongruous with an individual's existing belief can cause individuals to disregard evidence in an attempt to reduce cognitive dissonance~\cite{festinger1957theory}.
 Therefore, we later choose an update rule where an agent $u$ is only likely to believe messages when encoded belief values for proposition $B$ are not too far from $u$'s prior beliefs.

 As a simple example, this could be represented by a binary threshold function.
 Given an agent $u$ with belief strength in $B$, $b_u$, and an incoming belief from $v$ with strength $b_v$, the following equation could govern whether agent $u$ updates its belief: